School and COVID-19

 - After playing outdoors

-- When their hands are physically dirty
+- When your hands are physically dirty

-- When they cough or sneeze
+- When you cough or sneeze

 - Moving between classes for post-primary students

 Read more on control measures for reopening schools safely (pdf) on gov.ie.

 The Department has published practical steps on ventilation in schools (pdf) and carbon dioxide monitors will be distributed to schools.